Blog

 The Golden Rule of Scooping: Twice a Day

-Why twice a day is mandatory:
+Why twice daily is necessary:

 The Complete Wash: How Often Should You Dump Everything?